 THIS NEWS RELEASE IS NOT FOR DISSEMINATION OR DISTRIBUTION IN THE UNITED STATES OF AMERICA TO UNITED STATES NEWSWIRE SERVICES OR UNITED STATES PERSONS

+Questerre is an energy technology and innovation company.
+It is leveraging its expertise gained through early exposure to low permeability reservoirs to acquire significant high-quality resources.
+We believe we can successfully transition our energy portfolio.
+With new clean technologies and innovation to responsibly produce and use energy, we can sustain both human progress and our natural environment.
 Questerre is a believer that the future success of the oil and gas industry depends on a balance of economics, environment and society.
 We are committed to being transparent and are respectful that the public must be part of making the important choices for our energy future.

 For further information, please contact: